Sri-Kathiravan/Nowapps-SQLite/README.md

 # nowapps_sqllite

 A new Flutter app with SQLite database connection.
-App contains two different screens and some bottom sheets.
+App contains two different screens and some of the bottom sheets.
   1) Launching screen.
   2) Home screen shows the form.
   3) Bottom sheets.